 "This is going to be the greatest tool for education that has ever been invented." - Sam Altman, CEO of OpenAI.

 Generative AI systems like GPT have entered undergraduate education with remarkable speed.
 Their influence extends far beyond simple automation tasks like coding or summarization.
 These tools are fundamentally reshaping how students learn concepts and how institutions define their educational goals in a rapidly evolving digital landscape.
+In the absence of clear guidelines, chaos awaits.

 For learners, the most significant advantage is access to on-demand and personalized tutoring.
 Students can ask for explanations at different levels or request analogies without the fear of judgment.
 This is particularly beneficial for those with limited access to support, lowering the barrier to academic exploration.
+This was not possible ever before.
+Its impact is yet to be seen and felt.

 Teachers stand to gain substantial improvements in workflow and efficiency.
 LLMs assist in drafting lecture notes, creating practice problems, and simplifying complex arguments for diverse learners.
 They enable the rapid design of scenario-based questions and provide detailed feedback that would be difficult to produce manually.